 In some cases, the barrel band may also be used to serve as a front sling shackle.

 Upgrading Your Barrel Band

-Upgrading your barrel bands with aftermarket products can help you improve the usability of your rimfire.
+Upgrading with aftermarket products can help you improve the usability of your rimfire.
 Modern-day barrel bands allow you to use them as a sling shackle, or to mount add-ons like optics, lasers and lights without interfering with the front sight.

 Like any other upgrade, your rifle needs testing for barrel bands as well.
 Different weather and environmental conditions can make a difference - and so can your tastes.
 It’s not a case where one is a clearly superior product.

 Tactical Innovations Barrel Band

 Top 10/22 Barrel Bands